spronkoid/GPT2-Question-Answering/README.md

 # An Ai that can do Your Homework

+(edit: why are y'all forking this, like this code so old)

 just run the notebook in google colab, otherwise you can't save and load the model (that i know of).

 This is a compilation of code by Max Woolf and my code to build the SQUAD dataset and use it with GPT-2.